Should I file my Durable Power of Attorney for my parents?

 Answer:

-(5) Unless the document contains a requirement that it be filed for record to be effective, a person may place reasonable reliance on it regardless of whether it is so filed.
+Unless the power of attorney specifies that it must be filed to be effective, individuals can reasonably rely on it regardless of whether it is filed.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.